 Irvine is recognized as being one of America’s happiest cities.
 It is one of the best U.S. cities to raise a family in, due to the increasing job market, safe neighborhoods and abundant family-friendly activities.

 What fun things can you do in Irvine with the kids when it rains?

-On a rainy day in southern California, you can take the kids to any number of kid-friendly museums.
+On a rainy day in southern California, you can take the kids to many kid-friendly museums.
 An example of one of these museums is the California Science Center or the Discover Cube.
 Both places offer children lots of hands-on, interactive fun and excitement.
-You can also take the pets for a walk at Wallis Annenberg PetSpace when it rains.
+When it rains, you can also take the pets for a walk at Wallis Annenberg PetSpace.

 - Best Credit Cards For Travel Perks

 - Best Travel Totes: Portable Bags & Carry-Ons